 Well, this is all good news for marketers and advertisers too.
 According to a report from Analytics Partners, Amazon ads have a 20% higher return on investment than typical ad marketing on other platforms.

-Ready to Start Scaling Using Amazon’s Data?
+Ready to Increase Brand Awareness and Start Scaling Using Amazon’s Data?

 Speak to a CANOPY Strategist About Our PPC & DSP Services!